 - (a) Field courses in 2 "Major" elective fields of specialization, with a grade of B+ or better, plus two additional courses in a third "Minor" elective field, with a grade of B- or better, - (b) submission of a paper or in-depth literature review by Sept.
-30 following completion of the second year, - (c) submission of a "Third Year Paper" during the third year (a suggested target date is March 15, to be on track to take an oral exam by May 15), - (d) an oral PhD qualifying examination by May 15th of the third year, - (e) regular seminar attendance, - (f) at least one seminar or workshop presentation by April 30th of the fourth year, - (g) the thesis, and - (h) a total minimum residency of at least two years.
+30 following completion of the second year, - (c) submission of a "Third Year Paper" during the third year (a suggested target date is April 30, to be on track to take an oral exam before the start of the fourth year (see more details below in Section E.b.) - (d) an oral PhD qualifying examination by the end of the third year, - (e) regular seminar attendance, - (f) at least one seminar or workshop presentation by May 30th of the fourth year, - (g) the thesis, and - (h) a total minimum residency of at least two years.